Beware: FRAUDS/SCAMS on the internet

 These are the most popular frauds published on the internet.

-• Sell you a tiny piece of land and claim it gives you the right to have a title.
-(Scottish law still allows ALL property owners to call themselves Laird)
+• A TINY PIECE OF LAND – they sell you a tiny piece of land and claim it gives you the right to have a title.
+You need to name your piece of land so anything goes, eg. “Mickey Mouse”(Scottish law still allows ALL property owners to call themselves Laird)

-• Create a Deed Poll (name change), your first name becoming Lord or Lady.
+• CREATE A DEED POLL – (name change), your first name becoming Lord or Lady.
 (A source of embarrassment when you use your name)

 • A solicitor witnesses their paperwork. (this is not confirmation as to legality of the content, it confirms the signature is that of the author)

-• “Quasi possession” is South African law and therefore not able to be used on English Lordship Titles.
+• QUASI POSSESSION – Scammers claim they can use this law.
+Quasi Possession is only legal under South African law and therefore not able to be used on English Lordship Titles.
 Any English titles sold under South African law is unlawful and you will lose your money.